gregor2210/HeisHomies/HeisProsjekt/ErlingHeisOversettelse/Heis1_TCP/README.md

 - Find the ip using `hostname -I`

+You can chainge all the settings above in `configConnectivity.go`.

+### Other Configs
+In`config_connectivity.go`:
-You can change the `TimeOut` value if you want the program to be more or less aggressive in handling connection TimeOuts and packet loss scenarios.
+1) You can change the `TimeOut` value if you want the program to be more or less aggressive in handling connection TimeOuts and packet loss scenarios.

+In `configFsm.go`:
+1) You can chainge the `_timerPollRate`, `_motorErrorDuration`, `_obstrErrorDuration`, `NumFloors`

+In `main.go`:
+1) you can chainge the local port `PortServerID0` that acceses your elevatorserver.
+If you are running with simulators the port of the different simulators whould be `PortServerID0 + ID`

 ### The Code